Strato31/hackathon-lerobot-cube-bingo/README.md

 You should now "see" what your robots is seeing in the `rerun.io` window.
 It will be useful to use that vision before actually recording data to place them as you wish.

 #### 🎙️ Recording Data
-Once you are happy with your installation setting you are now ready to record data.
+Once you are happy with your installation setting, you are now ready to record data.

-Each team has a Hugging Face dataset repo:
+Each team should create a Hugging Face dataset repo:
 `DEEL-AI/Hackathon_TeamXX`

+> [!NOTE]
+> If you do not have the rights to write for the DEEL-AI organization please come see us!

 **Keyboard Shortcuts During Recording**